4INGS/vows/README.md

 Loops over all the repositories in your organization and sets branch protections on the master branch.
 These branch protections are currently hard coded, but a future enhancement will allow these to be customized to your needs.

 ## Building
+Must be using go 1.12 or above.
 ```
+export GO111MODULE=on
 go build
 ```